ss1gohan13/KANT/README.md

-# KANT - Klipper Assistant for New Toolheads
+# KANT - Klipper Assistant Navigation and Troubleshooting

 A comprehensive utility to assist with Klipper 3D printer configuration and setup.
 KANT provides an interactive menu-driven interface to help you configure your printer quickly and correctly.